1975 Woolwich West by-election

 The 1975 Woolwich West by-election was a parliamentary by-election held on 26 June 1975 for the British House of Commons constituency of Woolwich West in South East London.

-The seat had become vacant when the constituency's Labour Member of Parliament (MP), William Hamling died on 20 March 1975.
+This was the first by-election since the general election the previous October.
+The seat had become vacant when the constituency's Labour Member of Parliament (MP), William Hamling, died on 20 March 1975.
 He had held the seat since winning it from the Conservatives at the 1964 general election.
-It was the first by election since the general election the previous October.
+It was to be the only British parliamentary by-election held in 1975.

-Results
+Result

 The result of the contest was a victory for the Conservative candidate, Peter Bottomley, who held the seat until its abolition for the 1983 general election; he had contested the seat in both 1974 general elections.
-He then sat for Eltham, the successor seat and since 1997 has represented Worthing West, a safe Tory seat in Sussex.
+He then sat for Eltham, the successor seat, and from 1997 to 2024 represented Worthing West, formerly a safe Conservative seat in West Sussex.

-As the result of the by-election was a Conservative gain from Labour, the result reduced the Labour majority in the House of Commons from 3 seats to 1 seat as their number of seats fell from 319 to 318 in a House of 635 members.
-However the position of the Labour Government was made worse by the fact one of its MPs John Stonehouse, was absent from the country.
+The result reduced the Labour majority in the House of Commons from three seats to one seat, the Labour total falling from 319 to 318 in a House of 635 members.
+However, the position of the Labour Government was made worse by the fact that one of its MPs, John Stonehouse, was absent from the country.

-This was the first by-election the Conservatives fought under the leadership of Margaret Thatcher, who abandoned a precedent that party leaders did not campaign in by-elections, by personally canvassing in support of Bottomley.
-Writing in The Glasgow Herald political correspondent John Warden stated that the victory would boost Mrs Thatcher by silencing "mutterings about her leadership" for at least a few months.
+This was the first by-election the Conservatives fought under the leadership of Margaret Thatcher, who, by personally canvassing in support of Bottomley, abandoned a convention that party leaders did not campaign in by-elections.
+Writing in The Glasgow Herald, political correspondent John Warden stated that the victory would boost Thatcher by silencing "mutterings about her leadership" for at least a few months.